FizbuzHQ/code-of-conduct/README.md

 # Reporting

-If you feel uncomfortable, are being harassed, notice that someone else is being harassed, or have any other concerns, please contact @carter or email carter@fizbuz.com immediately.
+If you feel uncomfortable, are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Carter Rabasa <carter@fizbuz.com> immediately.

 # Enforcement

 If a community member is asked to stop harassing or inappropriate behavior, they are expected to do so immediately.
-If a community member engages in harassing behavior, the moderators may take any action they deem appropriate; this may include warning the person, immediate removal from the Discord community, and/or banning from any future gatherings and events.
+If a community member engages in harassing behavior, the moderators may take any action they deem appropriate; this may include warning the person, immediate removal from the community, and/or banning from any future gatherings and events.

 Our foremost concern is the safety and comfort of all our community members.
 We will evaluate any possible sanctions with regard to whether or not they provide the safety needed.